hybrid-intelligence/SHARPIE/README.md

 ## TODO
 - [ ] Add agent in Minecraft
 - [ ] Add text area to be able to specify tasks in Minecraft
+- [ ] Add use-case with utility elicitation in Deep Sea Treasure
+- [ ] Add use-case with shared decision support in Water-reservoir

 ## Acknowledgements
 This research was funded by the [Hybrid Intelligence